GLOBAL MARKETS-Jump in coronavirus cases halts stock rally; dollar gains

 The chief economist of AXA Investment Managers, Gilles Moec, said the impact of the virus could be part of a "perfect storm" for Europe that hurts the economy for months before being compounded by a heated trade battle with the United States.
 "We started with the premise that this virus would be worse than SARS and that has now become consensus," Moec said.
 "So attention turns to who is hit the hardest, and Europe is among the usual suspects and Germany in particular, given China is its biggest export market.
 So the reaction of the exchange rate is probably rational."

-The dollar index rose 0.02%, with the euro down 0.26% to $1.0843.
+The dollar index rose 0.05%, with the euro down 0.3% at $1.0838.
 Europe's main markets followed Asia into red, while stocks on Wall Street traded slightly lower to little changed.

 While the jump in reported coronavirus cases was unsettling, markets in Asia took the news in stride.
 MSCI's broadest index of Asia-Pacific shares outside Japan snapped two days of 1% gains to close 0.1% lower as most markets across the region posted modest declines.